MusicDataset/md_homepage/content/musics/p/PartitainCMinorBWV826(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Partita in C Minor BWV 826 (1)
+title: Partita in C Minor BWV 826 (1)
 description: This is the description for Partita in C Minor BWV 826 by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]